maigesPack: A Computational Environment for Microarray Data Analysis: maigesPack implementation

 All object classes defined in this environment were implemented in a way that some slots aren't mandatory.
-For instance, if the user will not do any analysis that needs gene network information, the slot associated with this may stay empty into the object.
+For instance, if the user will not do any analysis that needs gene network information, the slot associated with gene networks may stay empty in the object.
 In case the user try to do an analysis that require this slot, the method will prompt a warning or error message, while all other methods that do not need this information remains working without any problem.
-As far as we know, this functionality isn't present in others microarray data analysis \proglang{R} packages.
-Another object classes were also implemented to store specific data analysis results, as described below: \begin{compactitem} \item \code{maigesDE} - class to store results from differential gene expression analysis; \item \code{maigesDEcluster} - an extension to the previous class, which adds a matrix of log-ratio $W$ for a posterior cluster analysis; \item \code{maigesClass} - class to store results of discriminant (or classification) analysis; \item \code{maigesActMod} - class to store results from functional classification of gene sets; \item \code{maigesRelNetB} - class to store results from relevance network analysis \citep{butte_12182_2000}; \item \code{maigesRelNetM} - class to store the results from an adapted method for relevance network analysis; \item \code{maigesActNet} - class to store results from functional classification of gene networks. \end{compactitem}
+Another object classes were also implemented to store specific data analysis results, as described below: \begin{itemize} \item \texttt{"maigesDE"} - class to store results from differential gene expression analysis; \item \texttt{"maigesDEcluster"} - an extension to the previous class, which adds a matrix of log-ratio $W$ for a posterior cluster analysis; \item \texttt{"maigesClass"} - class to store results of discriminant (or classification) analysis; \item \texttt{"maigesActMod"} - class to store results from functional classification of gene sets; \item \texttt{"maigesRelNetB"} - class to store results from relevance network analysis \citep{butte_12182_2000}; \item \texttt{"maigesRelNetM"} - class to store the results from an adapted method for relevance network analysis; \item \texttt{"maigesActNet"} - class to store results from functional classification of gene networks. \end{itemize}

 It is important to mention that these classes makes an efficient and robust structure for the computational environment created to microarray data analysis.
-Also we defined some methods for the conversion between the main classes \code{maigesRaw} and \code{maiges} in other classes defined at \pkg{marray} \citep{yang_2006} and \pkg{limma} \citep{smyth_2005} packages.
+Also we defined some methods for conversion between the main classes \texttt{"maigesRaw"} and \texttt{"maiges"} in other classes defined at \texttt{marray} and \texttt{limma} packages.
 This turned possible to use all available methods from both packages without major problems in our environment.
-We also created the reciprocal methods, that is, methods that convert objects from \pkg{marray} and \pkg{limma} packages to classes defined here.
-Below, we present briefly, the data analysis methods that were done in this work.
-All the methods acts over objects from classes presented here giving as output other objects, graphics and text or HTML files.
+We also created reciprocal methods, that is, methods that convert objects from \texttt{marray} and \texttt{limma} packages to the classes defined here.
+Below, we present briefly, data analysis methods that were done in this work.
+All methods acts over objects from classes presented here giving as output other objects, graphics and text or HTML files.
 Some examples will be given at Section~\ref{examples}.